 A tight and gap-free fit of the Minirhizotron Observation Tubes to the surrounding soil (as in the example image) is essential for correct observation of the 'hidden half', preventing artificial root growth in gaps and along the tube and keeping the Minirhizotron Camera in focus.
 Hand augers are generally not suitable for installing Minirhizotron tubes due to the rough surface created during drilling.
-Instead, we recommend the use of a manual corer with a sharp cutting edge and a slightly smaller diameter than the MR tubes for best results.
+Instead, the use of a manual corer with a sharp cutting edge and a slightly smaller diameter than the MR tubes is recommended for best results.
 An corer alignment frame is available for the standardized installation of MR tubes at an angle (e.g. 45° or 60°).

 Corer for MR Tubes.
 Vienna Scientific and Bartz Technology Corporation supply soil corer kits that are suitable for installing root observation tubes to a depth of approximately 1 m.
 As a rule of thumb, the outer diameter of the soil corer should be 2-3 mm smaller than the outer diameter of the MR tubes used, but this will depend on the physical properties of the soil.
 In soils that tend to shrink on drying, i.e. with a high clay content, a greater difference between corer and tube size (i.e. a relatively smaller corer) may provide a tighter fit in dry soil conditions.